InfOmics/PLB2020/README.md

 ### News
 !!!
 Deadline to upload your solutions to Bioconductor Q&A - 2: January 7th 2021 9am (CET) !!!

 !!!
-During Christmas holidays will be uploaded Bioconductor Q&A - 3 !!!
+On January 8th will be held the Bioconductor Q&A - 3 !!!

-!!!
-Deadline to upload your solutions to Bioconductor Q&A - 3: January 7th 2021 9am (CET) !!!

 ## Course contents
 The following contents are available in ```lectures_materials_and_slides``` directory: